tyjhart/flowanalyzer/README.md

 - IANA-registered port numbers to services (eg port 80 to "HTTP", 53 to "DNS")
 - Services to categories (eg HTTP, HTTPS, Alt-HTTP to "Web")

 This tagging functionality is running by default and happens transparently in the background.
+For more information on tagging functionality see the [Tagging documentation](Tagging.md).

 ## DNS Reverse Lookups
 A reverse lookup against observed IPs is done if DNS lookups are enabled.
 Resolved domains are cached for 30 minutes to reduce